 - We train Haitian nurses to be Skilled Birth Attendants in an 12-month intensive program.
 The Haitian teaching staff is supported by visiting midwives and international medical professionals in our Volunteer Teaching Program.
-To date, we have trained over 70 Skilled Birth Attendants who are now working throughout the country, providing quality care to countless women and children.
+To date, we have trained 124 Skilled Birth Attendants who are now working throughout the country, providing quality care to tens of thousands of women and children each year.

-- We staff and run a Mobile Prenatal Clinic that provides free comprehensive healthcare to pregnant women in 20 rural villages throughout the Central Plateau.
-In 2013 alone, we performed over 5,000 patient care visits.
+- We staff and run a Mobile Prenatal Clinic that provides free comprehensive healthcare to pregnant women in 23 rural villages throughout the Central Plateau.
+Each year, we perform over 7,000 patient care visits.

 - Our Matròn Outreach Program works with matròns, or Traditional Birth Attendants, who attend an estimated 75% of deliveries in Haiti, all of which are out-of-hospital.
 Our collaborative program not only offers formal training in achieving clean, safe deliveries, but also incorporates other strategies that have been statistically proven to reduce rates of maternal and neonatal mortality.

 - In July 2014, we launched the Postnatal Care Program to ensure that every mother who delivers at Hospital Ste.
 Therese and her baby are thoroughly evaluated before discharge, given excellent education and scheduled for follow-up visits in our new postnatal clinic.
-With this program, we hope to increase the number of patients receiving postnatal care at Hospital Ste.
-Therese from 1% to 100%.
+With this program, we've increased the number of patients receiving postnatal care at Hospital Ste.
+Therese from 1% to 93%.

-- In the fall of 2015, we are opening our first rural birth center in the remote community of Cabestor in the Central Plateau.
-The birth center will provide 24/7 free access to prenatal, delivery, and postnatal care to the women and families of this region.
+- In the fall of 2015, we are opened the Carrie Wortham Birth Center, our first rural birth center in the remote community of Cabestor in the Central Plateau.
+The birth center provides 24/7 free access to prenatal, delivery, and postnatal care to the women and families of this region.